***This post was contributed and may contain affiliate links.

 To be a good doctor or medical professional, you need to have great communication skills.
 The most important one of all is the ability to listen.
 I’ve had many doctors not listen to me, and it’s the most frustrating feeling I’ve ever had.
 You should also be able to speak to people in a way that demonstrates understanding and empathy.

 You can develop these skills by doing some volunteer work with vulnerable people and by self-evaluating how you communicate.
 Think about what your needs are when you see a physician or medical professional.
 Let that be your guide to fine-tuning your communication skills.
 This will help you to decide if a career in medicine is for you.

 Are You Competitive?

 Because medicine is one of the hardest careers to get into, with top grades being required at every stage of the game, you need to have a competitive edge to succeed.
+Practice for the UCAT alone can be grueling if you live in areas of the world that give it as a pre-admission exam.
 This means that you need self-belief, and you need to be able to motivate yourself to keep going even when things are really difficult.
 Of course, you would have education counselors at your side along the way but count on many challenges and tough decisions to make regardless of that support.